tinitiateprime/python/python-core-language/python-functions/python_functions.md

 # Make a call to myFunction
 myFunction()
 print('Value of MyVar outside function: ', MyVar)

-# Output: Value of MyVar inside function:  This is a local variable
+# OUTPUT: Value of MyVar inside function:  This is a local variable
 #         Value of MyVar outside function:  This is a Global Value